Romanians in Germany

 Romanians in Germany are one of the sizable communities of the Romanian diaspora in Western Europe.
 According to German statistics, in 2022, the number of Romanian citizens in Germany was 883,670.
 The number of people with Romanian ancestry in 2022 (defined as all persons who migrated to the present area of the Federal Republic of Germany after 1949, plus all foreign nationals born in Germany and all persons born in Germany as German nationals with at least one parent who migrated to Germany or was born in Germany as a foreign national) was 1,096,000.
+Most of the Romanians in Germany belong to German ethnic communities, such us Transylvanian Saxons and Banat Swabians.